Naagin (Pakistani TV series)

-The producer of the show confirmed that there will be a new season for Naagin which will hopefully come in 2022 with the same lead cast but with a new fresh story.
+The producer of the show confirmed that there will be a new season for Naagin, which will hopefully come in 2022 with the same lead cast but with a new, fresh story.

 Plot

 The story revolves around a house where the elders are aware that when they made this house they had to kill some snakes who were living there.
-But what they don't know is that there were two survivors (both girls), one is Muskaan who was taken by an ordinary man who saw that snake in a baby form.
-The other girl (Sanam Jahan) was taken by a Female Snake Charmer named Pashi.
-Sanam Jahan returns in this home to take revenge where Rayaan lives who falls in love with Muskaan who doesn't know that she is a Nagin yet.
+But what they don't know is that there were two survivors (both girls);one is Muskaan, who was taken by an ordinary man who saw that snake in a baby form.
+The other girl (Sanam Jahan) was taken by a female snake charmer named Pashi.
+Sanam Jahan returns to this home to take revenge where Rayaan lives who falls in love with Muskaan who doesn't know that she is a Nagin yet.
 Muskaan gets into that home after marrying Rayaan and Sanam Jahan is already there.
 Sanam Jahan kills Khalida (Maternal Aunt Of Rayaan) with her poisonous bite.
 The family is unaware Of Sanam Jahan's evil intentions who wants to take revenge on her relatives.
 A female snake charmer named Sajna enters, she is finding an Iccha Dhaari Naagin.
 Banu, the girlfriend of Mehak's (Rayaan's sister) husband Salman blames Rayaan that he had destroyed her life and cheated on her and now she is pregnant with her and Rayaan's illegitimate baby.
 This is a wicked plan of Salman who wants to become the owner of Rayaan's property and Banu is her partner in this fake pregnancy game.
 After listening to the conversation between Salman and Banu, Sanam Jahan decides to kill Banu.
 Sanam Jahan murders Banu, and the blame has been put on Rayaan that he has done this murder.
 Muskaan also started believing that Rayaan has killed Banu to cover up his sin but later Mehak and Muskaan finds out that Rayaan is not involved in Banu's murder and this was a plan of Salman.
 Sanam Jahan also attempted the murder of his workmate Razzaq because Razzaq knew that Sanam Jahan is the killer of Khalida and that she is a Naagin, but somehow Daa Ji rescues Razzaq.
 Sajna knows that Muskaan is also an Iccha Dhaari Naagin but when she reveals this secret to Muskaan, Muskaan makes a joke of Sajna and also warns her to keep away from her in future otherwise she will call the police to have Sajna arrested.
 Sajna vows that she will teach a lesson to Muskaan about her misbehaviour.